devchallenges-io/curriculum/introduction/projects/3-frontend.md

 ---
 seo:
   title: "Front-End Development Projects: Ultimate Guide for 2025"
-  description: "Master web development in 2025 with our comprehensive roadmap.
-Learn essential skills, tools, and best practices to become a successful developer."
+  description: "Master front-end development with our 2025 guide.
+Learn core technologies, frameworks, and build impressive projects to advance your career."
 faqs:
   - What are the essential skills needed for front-end development projects in 2025?
   - Essential skills for front-end development include a solid understanding of HTML semantics, CSS styling and responsive design, and proficiency in JavaScript.
 Familiarity with frameworks like React can also enhance your capabilities.